-Bill Roberts offers “Specials” or daily enrichment every day for all students ECE through 8th grade that rotate to include:
+Bill Roberts offers “Specials” or daily enrichment every day for all students Kinder through 8th grade that rotate to include:

 “Visual arts education benefits the student because it cultivates the whole person, gradually building many kinds of literacy while developing intuition, reasoning, imagination, and dexterity into unique forms of expression and communication.”Colorado Model Content Standards

 The Bill Roberts Art Program teaches to the Visual Arts Standards defined by the Colorado Department of Education with an emphasis on Art History, technique, collaboration, deeper level thinking and cross curricular lessons.
 The program looks for opportunities within our district, community and at school to support programs and display our students’ work.

 The consistent goal of the Bill Roberts art program is to promote student’s art and make art a vital part of the school and community.
 Students participate in district wide and school specific art shows as well as juried contest and programs.
 Some of the programs we have participated in are the DPS District Wide Show, Janus Student Art Buying Program, painting birdhouses with my Art Club for the Bill Roberts Auction, Buntport Theater – drawing to skit, DPS Safety Calendar Contest, Art Installation at the Central Park Recreation Center and playground banners with Learning Landscapes among others!